“Mental Fitness” Section Overview

 Another article on supplements for the brain suggests using items such as CoQ10, Alpha Lipoic Acid, Ginkgo Biloba, Phosphatidyl Serine, DHA and Acetyl-L-Carnitine.

-I truly hope you’ll explore all of the sections of this Website and create an action plan that will make them more than interesting reading.
+I truly hope you’ll explore all of the sections of this course and create an action plan that will make them more than interesting reading.